Miscellaneous Article Links

 Intellectual: True versus Feaux

-The spiritual intellectual believes in himself, understands his limited perspective, and realizes that temporarily he may not see the truth adequately; the pseudo intellectual really doesn't believe in himself, and needs popularity, needs the approval of the majority, or that afforded by his approved authorities.
+The spiritual intellectual believes in himself, his own rationality, logic and reasoning capability, although he understands his limited perspective, his extensive ignorance, and realizes that temporarily he may not see the truth adequately.
+The pseudo intellectual really doesn't believe in himself, and needs popularity, needs the approval of the majority, or that afforded by his approved authorities in order to come to his conclusions.

 The spiritual intellectual is/has been looking for the right or better questions to ask; the pseudo intellectual is looking to bolster what he claims to be the right answers.